-Welsh Labour and Plaid Cymru close to Senedd deal
+Welsh Labour and Plaid Cymru close to Senedd co-operation deal

 Both parties' ruling bodies will meet on Saturday to decide whether to approve the deal.

-It could still be rejected, but if agreement is reached, then an announcement could be made as early as Monday.
+It could still be rejected, or further talks demanded, but if agreement is reached, an announcement could be made as early as Monday.

 BBC Wales was told the "very wide-ranging" draft includes plans to change council tax and reforms to social care.